For Love Of The Game

 |Domestic Box Office: $35,188,640||Overseas Box Office: $10,924,000|

 Universal began developing For Love Of The Game in 1995 as a possible directing assignment for Sydney Pollack and a vehicle for Tom Cruise, but that never materialized.
 Kevin Costner signed on in December 1996.
 He had two Warner Bros commitments before the cameras could roll on For Love Of The Game — first up was leading man and directing duties for The Postman and after he was done damaging his career with that fiasco, he toplined the mawkish Message In A Bottle.
-Universal fully financed For Love Of The Game for $50 million and was able to bring the production in at that cost by having Costner waive his $20M salary, in return for a larger percentage of the movie’s backend.
+The budget for For Love Of The Game was $50 million, which was fully financed by Universal and they were able to bring the production in at that cost by having Costner waive his $20M salary, in return for a larger percentage of the movie’s backend.
 Universal also gave Costner final cut privilege on the picture and director approval.

 After Costner was pushed aside to get the movie finished in time for its September 17, 1999 release date — he began to publicly disparage the movie.
 He told the press: “For Universal, this movie has always been about the length and the rating.
 It’s never been about the content.
 You feel a studio would want to release the best version of the movie, not the one they think appeals to the biggest common denominator.
 I certainly don’t want to make movies with them…I’ll never forgive or forget what they’ve done.”
 This was the second fight he had with Universal after they sparred over the length and edit of Waterworld (1995).
 He also fought with Warner Bros over the punishing length of The Postman and refused to promote Message In A Bottle unless his input for the final edit was used.
 Costner cancelled most of his promotional tour for For Love Of The Game.